warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 #### How much is the conference fee?
 £15.
 There is also a social pack available, for which the fee is £27.
-Once we receive your delegate application, we will get in touch with you to arrange the payment of the conference fee, which should take the form of a bank transfer.
+Once we receive your delegate application, we will get in touch with you to arrange the payment of the conference fee, which will be on the Warwick Student Union website.

 #### What committees will there be?
 Committees are in the process of being finalised - we will be updating you soon!